 The answer is easy–and we call it The Floss Rule.
-The Floss Rule is a really simple spelling rule that helps kids remember when to use a double consonant at the end of a word.
+It’s a really simple spelling rule that helps kids remember when to use a double consonant at the end of a word.

-Check out The Floss Rule in this video, and then read on for free printable spelling rule posters and a sample lesson!
+Check out this handy rule in the video below, and then read on for free printable spelling rule posters and a sample lesson!

 The word floss is a perfect example of this rule, and it also contains the letters f, l, and s!
 That makes “The Floss Rule” a pretty handy name, doesn’t it?

-Tips and tricks like The Floss Rule are taught throughout the All About Spelling program.
+More tips and tricks like this one are taught throughout the All About Spelling program.
 Want to see more?
 Download these two free resources to see just how easy teaching spelling rules can be.